 Measure K funds are allocated in three ways: 1) through the County’s two-year budget cycle, 2) through mid-year adjustments to address emerging needs not anticipated at the time the budget was adopted, and 3) for one-time loans or grants to fill specific needs as recommended by a member of the Board of Supervisors.

 The budget allocation process for the July 1, 2019, through June 30, 2021, budget cycle is now closed.

 The Board of Supervisors also sets aside Measure K funds at the beginning of the two-year budget cycle to fill unanticipated needs and service gaps.
 The amount totals $7 million, or $1.4 million for each district.
 For more information about the availability of these funds, visit the Board’s website and contact your Supervisor.

-The full Board, at a public meeting, must approve every project prior, program or initiative funded in whole or in part with Measure K funds.
+The Board, at a public meeting, must approve every project, program or initiative funded in whole or in part with Measure K funds.

 Where can I learn more?